hyperstack-org/hyperstack/docs/client-dsl/components.md

 ## The `render` Callback

-At a minimum every component class must define a `render` callback which returns one or more child elements.
+At a minimum every component class must define a `render` block which returns one or more child elements.
 Those children may in turn have an arbitrarily deep structure.

 ```ruby
 class Component < HyperComponent